iterative/dvc.org/content/docs/command-reference/remote/modify.md

 [authenticate](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad)
 against your Azure Storage account,
 DVC supports a number of auth methods for you.
-The methods below enable authentication however you must set the storage account your container path exists in your dvc config or as an environment variable
+First, configure the `storage_account` your container path exists in with this command, or via an environment variable:

 ```